sneha-afk/13s-docs-by-sneha/docs/make.md

 ## Conclusion

-make and Makefiles are somewhat of an art, and if you can generalize these well enough, you will only have to make minor customizations from your template for the rest of your journey in programming in C.
+`make` and `Makefile`s are somewhat of an art, and if you can generalize these well enough, you will only have to make minor customizations from your template for the rest of your journey in programming in C.

 ---